gmh5225/raminspect/README.md

 # raminspect

-A crate that allows for finding, replacing, and now in v0.3.0, even creating extra arbitrary memory in an arbitrary process on a Linux system.
-It also provides functions for the injection of arbitrary shellcode running in the processes' context.
-Essentially it's a library designed to make low-level hacking of a process easier.
+`raminspect` is a crate that allows for the general inspection and manipulation of the state of the memory and code of a process on a Linux system.
+It provides functions for finding and replacing search terms in the processes' memory space, as well as an interface that allows for the injection of arbitrary shellcode running in the processes' context.
 All of this requires root privileges, for obvious reasons.

 ## Demonstration of Functionality